Home > Asia > United Arab Emirates

 ADMINISTRATIVE DIVISIONS OF UNITED ARAB EMIRATES

-The country is administratively a federation made up of 7 emirates, with Abu Dhabi constituting a good 87% of the territory, given almost exclusively by desert areas; the emirate of Dubai, on the other hand, is the most populated, despite a much smaller area than the emirate of the capital.
+The country is administratively a federation made up of 7 emirates, with Abu Dhabi constituting a good 87% of the territory, given almost exclusively by desert areas; the emirate of Dubai is the second most populated not far from Abu Dhabi, despite a much smaller area than the emirate of the capital.

 The main cities of the United Arab Emirates are located along the coast of the Persian Gulf, excluding Al Ain; also in the north-eastern extremity of the country, overlooking the Gulf of Oman, there are some inhabited centers, but none of them exceeds the threshold of one hundred thousand inhabitants.